cs4241-19a/fp/README.md

 Just create an account, and you will have all the privileges you need to use our app!

 ## Technologies
 We use MongoDB to store our users, books, and messages.
+Node.js is used for the server, along with Express.
+We opted to use a clear folder structure for our Express app, so that developers can quicly edit our existing codebase, and run into fewer merge conflicts while doing it.
+This means front end has a clear structure, and the routes for the back end are tiered by purpose.
+Such that the API is in a seperate file for each purpose.

 ## Challenges
-We encountered issues
+We encountered issues upon sending data to the server and redirecting the client.
+If they were out of sync, the page would hang and the user wouldn't know if the request went through.
+To remedy this, we instead pulled JSON data from the server and had the client redirect to the correct view.
+This refreshes the pages on submit and so the data is up to date.

 ## Individual Responsibilities
 - Joe Bartone - front end,
-- Chris Mercer - routing,
+- Chris Mercer - routing, front end JS, session saving
 - Danny Sullivan - MongoDB and other database functionality